dfm/Star-Field/paper/response.md

 - We have changed "introduce" to "present".
 Related approaches definitely exist.

- SExtractor "significantly underestimates" and "incorrect inferences"?
+"SExtractor "significantly underestimates" and "incorrect inferences"?
 What do "significant" and "incorrect" mean here - something of practical importance that astronomers should be scared of?
 The results presented in the paper didn't convince me."

 - We were referring to the fact that SExtractor couldn't find all the stars.
-This would be of practical importance in some instances but not others.
+This would be of practical importance in some instances but not others, it depends on whether finding all the stars or quantifying the faint stars is important.

--
+The abstract has (**NOT YET**) been clarified to be more specific and realistic about the differences between the methods.

+"The analysis of test cases is very superficial and the reader is left wondering about the actual performance.
+For example, what is the difference in photometric ans astrometric precision between the new method and SExtractor on an *object-by-object* basis?
+Surely at the bright end objects must be identical!
+What is completeness and contamination as a function of brightness?
+I return to this point below - something *must be wrong* with Fig. 6 and corresponding discussion.
+The bottom line is that currently Sections 5 and 6 are insufficient to assess the performance of this method, both in absolute sense and relative to SExtractor's performance.
+The unbelievable claims about SExtractor are not substantiated."

+- The idea of comparing precision on an object-by-object basis is a very good one. (**I'm working on it**).